 CU-Boulder Football Game Day Guide

 Welcome, visiting teams, CU parents, football fans and Buffs!
 If you’re attending a University of Colorado Boulder football game, we want to make sure you have a good time at the game and exploring Boulder.
-Here’s your guide to make the most of game day at Folsom Field and around town.
+Here’s your guide to making the most of game day at Folsom Field and around town.

 Jump to: